vippsas/vipps-developers/getting-started.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/getting-started/).
 <!-- END_COMMENT -->

-Vipps and MobilePay payment methods can be added to your online store or Point of Sale.
+Vipps and MobilePay payment methods can be added to your online store or in-person payment experience.
+Here are the guidelines for getting started with Vipps MobilePay.
+Apply for services, select your products, and get set up for testing the APIs.

 To test the products beforehand, see
 [Do you want to test our products](https://vippsmobilepay.com/merchant-test-account-sign-up).